Ever Wondered Why Normal Distribution Is So Important?

 - Now what we can do is to group the values into categories/buckets.
 And for each bucket, we can start recording the number of times the variable had the value of the bucket.
-For example, we can throw a dice 10000 times and as there are 6 possible values that a dice can take, we can create 6 buckets.
-And start recording the number of occurrences for each value.
+For example, we can throw a dice 10000 times and can create 6 buckets as there are 6 possible values that a dice can take.
+After every throw, we can record the number of occurrences for each value.

-- We can plot the chart and it will form a curve.
-This curve is known as probability distribution curve and the likelihood of the target variable getting a value is the probability distribution of the variable.
+- We can then plot a line-chart where the x-values would the values of the bucket and the y-axis values would represent the occurance of the bucket value.
+We will notice that it forms the shape of a curve.
+This curve is known as the probability distribution curve and the likelihood of the target variable getting a value is the probability distribution of the variable.

 - Once we understand how the values are distributed then we can start estimating the probabilities of the events, even by the means of using formulas (known as probability distribution functions).
-As a result, we can start understanding its behaviour better.
-The probability distribution is dependent on the moments of the sample such as mean, standard deviation, skewness and kertosis.
+As a consequence, we can start understanding the behaviour of our target variables better.
+The probability distribution is dependent on the moments of the sample such as mean, standard deviation, skewness, and/or kurtosis.

 Let’s Now Move Onto Normal Probability Distribution

-If you plot the probability distribution and it forms a bell shaped curve and the mean, mode and median of the sample are equal then the variable has normal distribution.
+If we plot the probability distribution and it forms a bell-shaped curve and the mean, mode, and median of the sample are equal then the variable has normal distribution.

-This is an example normal distribution bell shaped curve:
+This is an example of a normal distribution bell-shaped curve:

 It is important to understand and estimate the probability distribution of your target variable.